Skip to main content

 See the Dual Render Fusion Migration Guide for more information.

-Fusion Lifecycle Events component
+Spaces Lifecycle Events component

 SCENE TRANSITIONS

-The Fusion Lifecycle Events is not designed to survive scene transitions, unlike the classes above.
+The Spaces Lifecycle Events is not designed to survive scene transitions, unlike the classes above.
 It should be instantiated per scene.
 In each scene, the developer can configure how each of the exposed events should behave.

 tip